codaamok/Get-CMUnusedSources/README.md

 This would only be problematic for the content object(s) that experience this.

-> Could not get shared folders from "x" (y)
+> Could not query Win32_Share on "x" (y)

 Occurs during the gathering content objects stage and trying to build the AllPaths property.

-Could not query the Win32_Shares WMI class on the server "x" that hosts the shared folder. "y" is the exception message.
+Could not query the Win32_Share WMI class on the server "x" that hosts the shared folder. "y" is the exception message.

 This would only be problematic for the content object(s) that have source path associated with this server and any of its shared folders.